-Use these settings to enter the installation angles.
-These settings are normally entered once and for all, but if the vessel undergoes major repair or maintenance and the arrays are removed, all the installation checks must be repeated and new angles defined.
+Use this setting to enter the installation angles.
+These settings are normally entered once and for all, but if the vessel undergoes major repair or maintenance and the array is moved, all the installation checks must be repeated and new angles defined.